 In more simple terms, the researchers follow one group who may be exposed to something and compare them to a group that does not.
 From this data, the study can tell us what the absolute risk may be from exposure for certain diseases.
 A cohort study is often undertaken to obtain evidence to try to refute the existence of a suspected association between cause and effect.

 For example, it is inappropriate to perform a double-blind randomized controlled trial with vaccines because it would be unethical to withhold a lifesaving vaccines from the placebo group.
-One could argue that subjects could volunteer to be in the placebo group, but that would break randomization and double-blind, because there would be no blinding of the research.
+One could argue that subjects could volunteer to be in the placebo group, but that would break randomization and double-blind, because there would be some unintentional bias that forms

 Thus, cohort studies (and sometimes, case-control studies mentioned above), usually with tens of thousands up to millions of subjects, can provide high-quality data refuting or supporting a cause and effect.
 We have massive cohort studies that have concluded that vaccines do not cause autism.

 3. Randomized controlled trials with non-definitive results.

 A randomized controlled trial (sometimes called a double-blind clinical trial or randomized clinical trial) randomly places participants in two or more groups to test the effect of a particular treatment versus placebo or a standard treatment.
 This type of study uses a relatively small patient population, usually with large confidence intervals which may only suggest a clinically significant effect.

 I found it difficult to place this study at the #3 spot, because the quality of these studies vary all over the place.
 But randomized clinical trials, even small ones, are more useful than animal studies by a large amount, so they are placed near the top of the hierarchy of scientific evidence.